orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ### 2023 04-07

 ---
-Speed limit (albeit light speed or its general concept whether actually attributed to light or mot); the perfect spacial propegation in some space.
-A quality possibly attributed to teleportation as well.
-Nerely perfect propegation, spacial locality is irrelevant to this property.

-Isn't the more interesting question how one would slow down once a speed limit is achieved? (; start referencing it without the use of light).
-Through some external abnormality one might be slowed down, but if internal motion isn't propegated, when is the motion stopped?
-What happens for instance with light?
-Some knowledge gaps here to answer these questions properly.

----

 As for "concious experience", mystical aspects making it harder to do anything with it.
 A curious question that keeps me wondering: Why the visual experience oriented one way over a perfect mirroring?
 The observer wouldn't know the difference of course, then what does the particular form represent?
 Why one over the other? - My first guess would be some ordering it what happens first, what updates first, or some boundary in the universe which says this one comes first?